Contributing

 TOURNAMENT_DATA_DIR=/path/to/data make run-mobile # custom data dir

 Important: web-mobile/ is a Preact/JSX frontend compiled by esbuild into web-mobile/dist/ and then embedded into the Go binary at build time.
-Any change to web-mobile/js/*.js or web-mobile/css/*.css requires:
+Any change to the web-mobile/js/ sources (.js or .jsx) or web-mobile/css/*.css requires the following:

-Simply editing .js files and refreshing the browser will not pick up changes — the browser is served the embedded bundle baked into the last binary build.
+Editing these frontend sources and refreshing the browser does not pick up changes; the browser is served the embedded bundle baked into the last binary build.

 Create a commit